barbarer/ex-2020A/_sources/post2.rst

 solve it.
 It is okay if you can't solve it, you will earn credit for trying to solve it.

+Click on the "Start" button to show the problem.
+Click on the "Finish Exam" button when you are done.

 .. timed:: post-exa-2
    :timelimit: 300